davidtchiu/davidtchiu.github.io/teaching/cs475/hwk2.sorting/index.md

    - `int main()`: The driver function should create an array of `MAX_EMPLOYEES` elements, and fill it with values from the user.
 Below, a sample interaction for `MAX_EMPLOYEES` of 5.

+4. For ease of compiling, I've provided you with the `Makefile`.
+Simply run `make` on the command line to compile.

-4. Here's a sample output:
+5. Here's a sample output:

    ```
    Name: David